The Midsummer Station: Release

 The EP's title track, "Shooting Star" was released on May 15, 2012.
 The song was intended to be the lead single from The Midsummer Station, but the Carly Rae Jepsen collaboration "Good Time" was chosen instead, due to the success of Jepsen's "Call Me Maybe".
 "Good Time" was released on June 26, 2012.
 The song was met with commercial success peaking at No. 8 on the Billboard Hot 100.
 The song reached No. 1 in Canada and New Zealand.
 The song was certified 2× Platinum by the RIAA in December 2012.

 Days before the release of The Midsummer Station, Owl City released a few songs from the album for streaming.
 "I'm Coming After You" was released on August 13, 2012, as the first promotional single.
 The song was made available for streaming via Seventeen magazine.
 "Dreams and Disasters" premiered on August 14, through SoundCloud.
 "Silhouette" was released for streaming via PopCrush on August 15.
 On August 20, "Metropolis" was made available for streaming through Idolator as the second promotional single from the album.

+Promotion

+In July 2012, Owl City announced the Midsummer Station World Tour.
+Spanning across North America, Europe, Asia and Oceania, the tour began in September, and concluded in November.
+Action Item and Matthew Koma supported Owl City on the tour in North America, the latter also joined him in Europe.
+Owl City also made multiple televised performances with Carly Rae Jepsen, appearing on Conan, The Tonight Show, The Today Show, Arthur Ashe Kids' Day, and America's Got Talent to perform "Good Time", in support of the album.